How much does a PCR test for coronavirus cost?

 In Latin America

 – In Chile, PCR testing is free of charge in public institutions.
-In the private sector, on the other hand, you’ll have to pay 60,000 Chilean pesos (around $75 US) to be tested.
+In the private sector, on the other hand, it costs 60,000 Chilean pesos (around US$75) to be tested.
 The Chilean government wants to set a limit, however, because according to Santiago’s La Tercera newspaper, laboratories charge four times too much for the PCR test.
 For this reason, the government has set a ceiling of 25,000 Chilean pesos, or around US$31.

 – In the Dominican Republic, the price of a PCR laboratory test is around 5,500 Dominican pesos, or around US$94.